Prometheus Bios

 Paul Crabb, Prometheus Artistic Director and Conductor

-Crabb’s travels facilitate opportunities for students.
+Crabb’s travels facilitated opportunities for students.
 In December 2017, he organized seminars and performances for graduate students in Italy, culminating at the newly restored Gesualdo Castle.
-His semester conducting/lecturing in Sweden resulted in collaborative concerts for University Singers in Malmö, Lund, Piteå, Stockholm and Tallinn, Estonia, in May 2018.
+His sabbatical semester conducting/lecturing in Sweden resulted in collaborative concerts for University Singers in Malmö, Lund, Piteå, Stockholm and Tallinn, Estonia in May 2018.
 In 2019 conducted again in Vienna, before additional conducting workshops in Slovenia and Italy.
-Regretfully, the pandemic resulted in canceled lectures and tours scheduled for Inner Mongolia and Cuba in the past three years.
+Regretfully, the pandemic resulted in canceled lectures and tours scheduled for Inner Mongolia and Cuba.
+Crabb was recently accepted to the Fulbright Specialist Program Roster and will be a Visiting Professor during the 2025 academic year.

-Crabb’s teaching awards include: Allen Teaching Award (Truman State University), the Missouri Professor of the Year, and Kemper Award for Teaching (MU).
+Crabb’s teaching awards include: Allen Teaching Award (Truman State University), the Missouri Professor of the Year, and William T. Kemper Fellowship for Teaching Excellence.

 Emily Edgington Andrews, Prometheus Assistant Conductor

-Emily regularly serves as a guest clinician and adjudicator, and is an active member of the American Choral Directors Association, Missouri Choral Directors Association, and the National Association for Music Education.
-She received her degrees in Music at Truman State University, Kirksville, Missouri (B.A.; M.A.) and at the University of Missouri (M.M.).
+A sought-after clinician and adjudicator, she maintains active membership in the American Choral Directors Association, Missouri Choral Directors Association, and National Association for Music Education.
+She holds degrees from Truman State University (B.A., M.A.) and the University of Missouri (M.M.).
 Emily is a Ph.D. candidate in Music Education at the University of Missouri.
 Her research interests include investigating gender disparity in collegiate and professional choral ensembles and creating inclusive classroom spaces.

 SINGERS